dpjudas/UT99VulkanDrv/README.md

 ## Compiling the source

-The project files were made for Visual Studio 2020.
-Simply open it, select the release configuration and press build.
+The project files were made for Visual Studio 2019.
+Open it, select the release configuration and press build.

 ## Usage